 Every garden, including the one in Sant Pol de Mar, is a unique creation with its own atmosphere and purpose.
 The principles and elements used in visual merchandising and in the garden design are very similar.
 It is a visual display, an escape into the mythological idea of paradise where the world is ruled by nature.

-This spring I had a chance to visit few gardens in the province of Catalunya, Spain.
+This spring I had a chance to visit a few gardens in the province of Catalunya, Spain.
 Below garden can be found in Sant Pol de Mar a small, dreamy fishing village with the scattered beaches and small boats.
-It is located on the coastline of Maresme, half way between Barcelona city and Girona.
+It is located on the coastline of Maresme, halfway between Barcelona city and Girona.

 The charming, herbaceous Mediterranean garden is located on the top of the hill at the bottom of the facades of a Romanesque-style chapel which dates back to the XI century.
 The garden is a creation of an Italian family who lives at the top of the hill beside the historical chapel.